Gluten-Free Oat Fudge Bars

 6. Reserve 1/3 of the dough and set aside.
 Press the remaining dough into the bottom of the baking dish.
 Dampen your hands with a bit of water to help press the dough flat into the baking dish.
 This is sticky dough.
 Press the dough slightly up the sides of the dish to make a bit of a ridge to catch the fudge topping

 7. To make the fudge: in a small sauce pan combine Eagle Brand condensed milk and chocolate chips over medium low heat.
 Stir until chocolate chips have melted and mixture is smooth and creamy.
-Remove from heat and stir in the tablespoon of butter and the vanilla.
+Remove from heat and stir in the tbsp of butter and the vanilla.

 8. Evenly spread the fudge over top of the dough in the baking dish.
 Try to leave a half inch or so around the sides.